 I bought this book because I thought it would be light reading and a break from the much heavier reading I had been doing all semester.
 I like to reward myself by reading choice material from a large, growing stack of books I just can’t allow myself to get distracted with in the middle of busy classes.
 This book was surprising.
 It kept my attention much more than I expected.
 While I wouldn’t exactly call it a “page turner” I did read it pretty quickly in anticipation of what it might reveal.
 It also was not as light as I expected.
 I assumed it would be a little fun, a little gossipy, and give information on a former first lady that I didn’t know anything about.
 It was much more serious, more detailed, and more scandalous.

 The friendship this book chronicles over 300 pages lasted more than fourteen years.
-There is a sadness the book leaves you with, both because of the friendship that crashed and burned and the heaviness of the Trump power on our country when they are described as having a “lack of character” and “lack of common decency” by someone who knew them so well (334).
+There is a sadness the book leaves you with.
+It’s sad because of the friendship that crashed and burned and the heaviness of the Trump power on our country when the Trumps are described as having a “lack of character” and “lack of common decency” by someone who knew them so well (334).

 Purchase your copy here and decide for yourself: